fbergama/pigfx/README.md

 10    | UART Rx0 (GPIO 15).
 Connect this pin to your device transmit pin.

-* Note * Please be aware that all Raspberry Pi models accept levels between 0 and +3.3V.
-Be sure to provide an appropriate level shifter to match your output.
+***Note: Please be aware that all Raspberry Pi models accept levels between 0 and +3.3V.
+Be sure to provide an appropriate level shifter to match your output***

 UART communication expects a baud rate of 115200 baud, 8 bit data, 1 bit stop and no parity.